KS-369/LyricJournalWeb/README.md

 # LyricJournal 🎵

-A simple, elegant web application for saving and organizing your favorite song lyrics with personal notes and tags.
+A simple, elegant web application for saving and organizing your favourite song lyrics with personal notes and tags.

 ## Features